If you are a bubble tea fan who have been to Taiwan, the brand “Milkshop” 迷客夏 shouldn’t be unfamiliar.

 100% natural fresh milk, no creamer, using sugar from sugar cane.

 With no addition of colourings, you may find that the pearls or bubbles are therefore clearer in colour instead of the usual brownish-black.
 This is also because the pearls are sweetened with honey.

-Milksha will first launch four series in Singapore: Fresh Milk Series, Fresh Milk Tea Latte Series, Premium Tea Series and Special Concoctions; and you can include toppings such as honey pearls, grass jelly and pudding.
+Milksha has launched four series in Singapore: Fresh Milk Series, Fresh Milk Tea Latte Series, Premium Tea Series and Special Concoctions; and you can include toppings such as honey pearls, grass jelly and pudding.